Nautiyalmukesh2001/netflix_sql_project_mkn/Netflix_SQL_Project_README.md

 ## 📌 Overview

-This project involves analyzing the Netflix dataset using **PostgreSQL** to answer **business-relevant questions** around content types, genres, release years, popular countries, actors, and more.
+This project presents a comprehensive analysis of Netflix’s movies and TV shows dataset using **PostgreSQL**.
+The primary objective is to extract meaningful insights and answer business-relevant questions related to:

+- 📺 Content types
+- 🎭 Genres
+- 📅 Release years
+- 🌍 Popular countries
+- 🎬 Top actors
+- ➕ And more...

-By querying the dataset effectively, we reveal **content trends** and **strategic insights** valuable for stakeholders in the streaming and entertainment industry.
+By leveraging SQL to query and explore the dataset, the project uncovers content trends and strategic insights that can guide stakeholders in the **streaming and entertainment industry**.

+This README outlines the project’s goals, business challenges, methodologies, key findings, and conclusions.

 ---